gmoretti/blog/_posts/2020-01-19-slack-slash-cmd-image.markdown

 ```sh
 aws lambda update-function-code --function-name your-lambda-name --zip-file fileb://the-zip-with-the-code.zip --region us-east-1
 ```
-This requires you first **zip your code**, so a tiny script does the both could become handy at this point, and also, if the intention is to automate the whole deploy for example.
+This AWS-CLI command requires you first **zip your code**, so a tiny script does the both could become handy at this point, and also, if the intention is to automate the whole deploy for example.

 #### Amazon SNS configuration